nvtkaszpir/prusa-esp32-node-red-time-lapse/docs/Overview.md

 **NOTICE**:

-- this is a proof of concept setup, not seruity measures were taken to restrict access to the system.
+This is a proof of concept setup, no security measures were taken to restrict access to the system.
 Use at your own risk

 Initial idea: